ministryofjustice/developer-playground/README.md

 6. Asset compilation will take around 2 minutes *
 7. When ready, visit: http://127.0.0.1:8000/

-Nb. *our node container is responsible for compiling assets.
-Compilation can take a couple of minutes to complete.

-Once you are happy and understand the installation process, try running this consolidated command
+Nb. *our node container is responsible for compiling project assets, the containers' entrypoint command is a long-running process started with `npx mix watch`.
+Watching our files from a dedicated server is useful in a way that detaches the dependency from our development workflow.

+> :sparkles: **Do you have questions?**<br>
+> The [Discussions board](https://github.com/ministryofjustice/developer-playground/discussions) is a great place for
+> reaching the community. :smile:

+**A consolidated _up and running_ command.**

 ```bash
 cd ~/ && \